keboola/storage-api-php-client/README.md

 Then you can create your Redshift user:

+ - Connect to your Redshift database `sapi_YOURPROJECTID` and run queries:

 	    CREATE USER test_user PASSWORD '***';
 	    GRANT ALL PRIVILEGES ON DATABASE sapi_YOURPROJECTID TO test_user;
 	    GRANT ALL PRIVILEGES ON SCHEMA "in.c-api-tests-redshift" TO test_user;
 	    GRANT ALL PRIVILEGES ON SCHEMA "out.c-api-tests-redshift" TO test_user;
 	    GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA "in.c-api-tests-redshift" TO test_user;
 	    GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA "out.c-api-tests-redshift" TO test_user;

 And then assign Redshift related env variables